 Our campus has more than 85 tilled crop acres on the Newark Farm.
 In addition to growing forage for our livestock, experimental plots are established for research on critical issues facing crop production on the Delmarva and worldwide such as the rice paddies, which are used for arsenic in rice research.

-Twelve paddies have been created at the University of Delaware's new Rice Investigation, Communication and Education (RICE) Facility, an outdoor research education laboratory located on the farm.
-The paddies were installed through a prestigious five-year $465,000 National Science Foundation (NSF) Faculty Early Career Development Award received by Angelia Seyfferth, who is an assistant professor in the Department of Plant and Soil Sciences.
-It was the first such award given to a CANR professor.
-The new laboratory will allow for research that more closely resembles field conditions, allowing researchers to look at plants outdoors rather than solely in an indoor laboratory setting.
+Thirty paddies have been created at the University of Delaware's new Rice Investigation, Communication and Education (RICE) Facility, an outdoor research education laboratory located on the farm.
+The paddies were installed through a prestigious five-year $465,000 National Science Foundation (NSF) Faculty Early Career Development Award and two U.S. Department of Agriculture NIFA awards received by Angelia Seyfferth, who is an associate professor in the Department of Plant and Soil Sciences.
+It was the first such award given to a College of Agriculture and Natural Resources' professor.
+The new laboratory allows for research that more closely resembles field conditions, allowing researchers to look at plants outdoors rather than solely in an indoor laboratory setting.

 UD Fresh to You gardens are student-managed using organic practices, the space includes four season-extending high tunnels.
 Produce from the garden is sold to local restaurants, our own campus restaurant, Vita Nova, and at two farm stands in Newark, Delaware.
 But more importantly - UD Fresh to You donates to the community.
 For years, we have coordinated with multiple food insecurity projects on and around campus.